apache/nuttx/configs/makerlisp/nsh/README.txt

-nsh.zdsproj is a simple ZDS-II project that will allow you to use the ZDS-II debugger. nsh.ztft is the target file that accompanies the ZDS-II project file.
-It is identical to configs/scripts/makerlisp_flash.ztgt. nsh.zfpproj is a simple project that will allow you to use the Smart Flash Programming.
+nsh.zdsproj is a simple ZDS-II project that will allow you to use the ZDS-II debugger. nsh.zfpproj is a simple project that will allow you to use the Smart Flash Programming.
+NOTE:  As of this writing this project does not work, probably due to RAM configuration in the project.
+Use ZDS-II instead as is described in the upper README.txt file nsh_flash.ztgt is the target file that accompanies the project files.
+This one is identical to configs/scripts/makerlisp_ram.ztgt. nsh_ram.ztgt is the target file that accompanies the project files.
+This one is identical to configs/scripts/makerlisp_flash.ztgt.